 Health state utilities were derived from publicly available data and applied to health states.
 We used consistent health state utility values across treatments evaluated in the model (Table E4).
 These utility estimates were from 217 patients who enrolled in the LiCALS multicenter, double-blind, randomized trial.
 This trial assessed the use of lithium in patients with ALS.
 EQ-5D questionnaires were used to estimate utility.
 The EQ-5D is a commonly used, generic, health-related quality-of-life questionnaire that estimates health status by measuring five dimensions: mobility, self-care, usual activities, pain/discomfort, and anxiety/depression.
-Within health state changes to utility and informal caregivers' utility will be considered pending data availability.
+Informal caregivers' utility impacts were considered in a scenario analysis.